MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-spoofing-spoof-intelligence.md

 >
 > - Only spoofed senders that were detected by spoof intelligence appear in the spoof intelligence insight.
 When you override the allow or block verdict in the insight, the spoofed sender becomes a manual allow or block entry that appears only on the **Spoofed senders** tab on the **Tenant Allow/Block Lists** page at <https://security.microsoft.com/tenantAllowBlockList?viewid=SpoofItem>.
 You can also manually create allow or block entries for spoofed senders before they're detected by spoof intelligence.
 For more information, see [Spoofed senders in the Tenant Allow/Block List](tenant-allow-block-list-email-spoof-configure.md#spoofed-senders-in-the-tenant-allowblock-list).
 >
-> - The action column of Allow and Block refers to spoof detection, which means whether our system identifies a message as a spoof or not.
-It does not affect the overall filtering of messages.
-A spoof message may still be delivered if it does not have malicious intent, to avoid false positives.
+> - The **Action** values **Allow** or **Block** in the spoof intelligence insight refer to spoof _detection_ (whether Microsoft 365 identified the message as spoofed or not).
+The **Action** value doesn't necessarily affect the overall filtering of the message.
+For example, to avoid false positives, a spoofed message might be delivered if we find that it doesn't have malicious intent.
 >
 > - The spoof intelligence insight and the **Spoofed senders** tab in the Tenant Allow/Block list replace the functionality of the spoof intelligence policy that was available on the anti-spam policy page in the Security & Compliance Center.
 >
 > - The spoof intelligence insight shows 7 days worth of data.
 The **Get-SpoofIntelligenceInsight** cmdlet shows 30 days worth of data.